Facts about Montana for each letter of the alphabet.

 Montana has 56 COUNTIES and 46 are considered "frontier counties".
 Beaverhead is the largest county and Silver Bow is the smallest.
 Yellowstone County has the largest population and Petroleum County has the smallest.
 Billings is the largest city and Ismay is the smallest.
 The term county is a political and geographic subdivision of a state, usually assigned some level of governmental authority.
 It is used in 48 of the 50 U.S. states

 Public EDUCATION is free, and The Montana Office of Public Instruction oversees education in the state.
 Montana requires that a child attend school from age 7-16 or completion of work in the 8th grade.
 The state has public and private schools.
 It also has special educational programs.
+The Bureau of Land Management has education programs and materials to help teachers and students understand resource areas, multiple-use land management, and how citizens can affect land use decisions.
 Information about schools is provided by SchoolBug and GreatSchools.

 Montana has a variety of EVENTS and Festivals throughout the year.
 The Northwest Montana Fair & Rodeo is held at the Flathead County Fairgrounds.
 The Western Montana Fair is held at the Missoula Fairgrounds.
 The Montana Gaelic Cultural Society promotes Gaelic culture in the state and hosts an Irish Festival.
 Miles City Community College has a Highland Festival, and Billings has a Highland Picnic.
 Red Lodge hosts a 9-day Festival of Nations honoring its cultural and ethnic origins.
 The state observes Public Holidays and celebrates other special days.